 Check out the Confetti Shop for some ideas

-There’s no need to worry how a tipi will look after dark, as it comes into its own at dusk (and the silhouette makes for some stunning images).
-We also suggest our fairy lights wrapped around internal poles, which can be cranked up with a dimmer switch, and toned down for more atmosphere.
-Tea candles in glass jars are a lovely rustic touch too.
-As is outside festoon lighting on shepherds’ crooks and uplighters to showcase a pathway or in any surrounding trees.
+There’s no need to worry how a tipi will look after dark as it comes into its own at dusk (and the silhouette makes for some stunning images).
+We always suggest our fairy lights wrapped around internal poles, which can be cranked up with a dimmer switch and toned down for more atmosphere.
+Tea candles in glass jars are a lovely rustic touch too, as is outside festoon lighting on shepherds’ crooks and uplighters to showcase a pathway or in any surrounding trees.

 There are some lovely scented candle options at The Range

 We have lots of heating options and are used to keeping things toasty for our customers.
 Most clients opt for our thermostatically controlled Arcotherm heaters, which warm up any number of tipis.
-A further addition are our fire pits, which are virtually smokeless, fire pits are virtually smokeless so your guests can enjoy an open fire without smelling like a barbeque.
+A further addition are our fire pits, which are virtually smokeless, so your guests can enjoy an open fire without smelling like a barbeque!
 They also give off a lovely light as well as being useful for toasting marshmallows.